This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Blanch the broccolini in a medium-sized pot of boiling salted water for 2 minutes.
-Drain immediately and cool under cold running water.
+• Bring a pot of salted water to a boil.
+Add the broccolini and cook for just 2 minutes.
+Then, drain the water immediately and rinse the broccolini under cold running water to stop the cooking process.
 Gently squeeze the broccolini and pat dry.
-Place broccolini on a cutting board and chop.
+Place the blanched broccolini on a cutting board and chop in half or in thirds.

 • In a medium-sized skillet, heat the olive oil.
 Add the sausage and cook one side over medium-high heat for 2 minutes.
 Flip the sausages over, add the garlic and red pepper flakes and cook the other side of the sausages for an additional 2 minutes, stirring occasionally so that the garlic doesn’t burn.